About

 We are a 501(c)(3) non-profit incorporated in August of 2020.
 Our founder, Ali Cy, represented the US at the 2020 US European Girls’ Math Olympiad.
 Athemath began in conversations at EGMO about the pervasive lack of girls at higher levels of math contests and the specific problems that women in contest math faced.

 We ran our first session from March 2021 to May 2021.
 In the 2021-2022 school year, we ran our program twice: once in the fall, and once in the spring, and we have been running it as such since then.
-To date, over a hundred non-binary and female students from around the world have congregated virtually in our virtual program for twelve weeks of class, community-building events, office hours, and casual voice chats.
+To date, over two hundred non-binary and female students from around the world have congregated virtually in our virtual program for twelve weeks of class, community-building events, office hours, and casual voice chats.
 Read about what it's been like here.

 Our staff has grown significantly larger, and the vast majority of us are math contest enthusiasts united by a desire to help girls reach their full mathematical potential.
 Read more about our staff here.